-1. Systems, Devices and Materials
+1. Systems, Devices, and Materials

-- a.
-Electronic communications systems include, but are not limited to, electronic mail, voice mail, facsimile machines, stand-alone or networked computers, intranets, the Internet/World Wide Web and any other communications systems that may be created in the future. - b.
-Electronic communications devices include, but are not limited to, regular and mobile telephones, computers, laptops, electronic notebooks, audio and video equipment, flash drives, memory sticks, iPods, MP3 players, Blackberries, and other wireless equipment. - c.
-Electronic communications materials include, but are not limited to, DVDs, CDs, laser discs, audio and video-tape, audio and visual recordings, films, microfiche, audio and visual broadcasts, computer operating systems, software programs, electronically stored data and text files, computer applications, e-mails, text messages, instant messages, and all other downloaded, uploaded, retrieved, opened, saved, forwarded, or otherwise accessed or stored content.
+Electronic communication systems include but are not limited to email, telecommunications systems (including telephone, voice mail, and video), stand-alone or networked computers, intranets, the Internet, and any other communication or data storage or transmission systems (including "the cloud" or cloud-based services) that may be created in the future.

+Electronic communication devices include but are not limited to wired and wireless telephones, smartphones, computers, laptops, tablets, photographic, audio and video equipment, flash drives, memory sticks, media players, facsimile machines, scanners, copiers, printers, two-way radios, and other communications equipment that may be created in the future.

+Electronic communication materials include but are not limited to emails, text messages, instant messages, postings on social media, audio and visual recordings, photographs, films, microfiche, audio and visual broadcasts, computer operating systems, software programs, electronically stored data and text files, computer and web applications, and all other electronic content that is created, downloaded, uploaded, retrieved, opened, shared, saved, forwarded, printed or otherwise accessed or stored.

+Person in charge refers to the department head, manager, or supervisor of an archdiocesan department, entity, or corporation; the pastor/parish administrator, parish life director, pastoral associate, or business manager at a parish; the principal or president of a school.

+Location refers to an archdiocesan school, a parish, the seminary, a cemetery or mortuary, the Archdiocesan Catholic Center, or another archdiocesan department or operating unit.

-2. Electronic Communications Systems, Devices and Materials and Users Covered
+2. Electronic Communication Systems, Devices, and Materials and the Users Covered